Comparisons12 min read

 Does Bluehost's price actually increase that much at renewal?

-Yes, and it's pretty dramatic.
-Bluehost's introductory pricing is promotional and only applies to the first billing cycle.
+Yeah, it really does.
 The Basic plan jumps from ~$2.95/mo to ~$10.99/mo — a 273% increase.
-Always, always factor in the renewal price when calculating your real total cost of ownership.
+Always factor in the renewal price when calculating your real total cost of ownership.
+That intro pricing is genuinely misleading.

 Can I transfer my domain from Namecheap to Bluehost (or vice versa)?